-Markings or attire that are or could be interpreted as obscene, sexual, gang-affiliated, ethnically or racially political, discriminatory or symbolic in nature, or otherwise offensive are prohibited and must be covered.
+Markings or attire that are or could be interpreted as obscene, sexual, gang-affiliated, ethnically or racially political, discriminatory or symbolic in nature, or otherwise offensive are prohibited.

 Makeup: Makeup application should be minimal, natural in color, and appropriate for a medical professional setting while in clinical practice rotations.